-Most people would ask, ‘Why should I go to Kuching and Borneo?‘.
+Most people would ask, ‘Why should I go to Kuching?‘.
 We can’t exactly give you a reason, but here’s what we have gathered from many visitors:

 THE HIDDEN PARADISE